michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.4.2 =
+- Fixed a bug that products of Category units were not displayed on some servers introduced in v3.4.1.

 = 3.4.1 - 05/31/2016 =
 - Fixed a bug that the `%rating%` variable in the `Item Format` option produced HTML outputs with an invalid structure.